FindMySchool LogoFindMySchool

 Because East Durham College is a further education provider with mixed provision, headline performance indicators can be harder to interpret than they are for a standard 11 to 16 secondary school or a sixth form.
 With that caveat, the results and rankings land on the lower side versus England benchmarks.

-Ranked 3,963rd in England for GCSE outcomes (FindMySchool ranking based on official data).
+Ranked 2,124th of 3,895 providers in England for GCSE academic outcomes (FindMySchool ranking based on official data).
 A local rank is not published for this provider.
-The GCSE position sits below England average, within the bottom 40% of providers in England on this measure.
+The GCSE position sits below the national midpoint on this measure.

-The dataset reports an Attainment 8 score of 11.6 and a Progress 8 score of -2.98.
-These figures indicate that, on average, GCSE outcomes are weak relative to England comparators within the same measurement framework.
+The current GCSE data records an Attainment 8 score of 12.1 and a Progress 8 score of -2.98, with 22.8% achieving grade 4+ in English and maths and 10.3% achieving grade 5+.
+These figures indicate that, on average, GCSE outcomes remain weak relative to stronger comparators within the same measurement framework.

-Ranked 2,300th in England for A-level outcomes (FindMySchool ranking based on official data).
+Ranked 2,438th of 2,549 providers in England for A-level academic outcomes (FindMySchool ranking based on official data).
 A local rank is not published for this provider.
-The A-level position also sits below England average ’s comparators.
+The A-level position sits near the lower end of the national distribution.

 How to interpret this as a parent: the published figures suggest that the typical student outcome profile is more aligned to vocational, technical, and progression-to-work routes than to high-tariff A-level profiles.
 That does not preclude individual high achievers, but it does mean programme choice, attendance, and support structures will matter disproportionately.